cluster-apps-on-docker/spark-standalone-cluster-on-docker/README.md

 We'd love some help.
 To contribute, please read [this file](CONTRIBUTING.md).

-> Staring us on GitHub is also an awesome way to show your support :star:

 ## <a name="contributors"></a>Contributors

 A list of amazing people that somehow contributed to the project can be found in [this file](CONTRIBUTORS.md).
 This